rfabbri/vxd/README.txt

 is only needed to tame different levels of development intensity, isolating potential mistakes and management overhead.

 Note that an internal app may use any library, or all vnl variants simultaneously.
 The VXD and Internal trees are to be constructed as if VXL, VXD and Internal were co-existing in the same file tree, without conflict, except that in reality we have three separately managed repositories.
-Of course this rule can also be relaxed for more unstable portions of VXD and Internal code.
+VXD could be thought as a folder under VXL, ie,  vxl/contrib/vxd, but managed in a separate repository and recursively having similar structure as VXL.
+These rules can also be relaxed for more unstable portions of VXD and Internal code.

 As another example, the layering for contrib/gel/vsol (which does not exist in Core in any form, but variants exist in many contrib folders) may look like: